lutzfischer/xiFDR/README.md

 FDR calculations with boosting enabled can take some minutes to conclude.

+#### EC-filter
+Ticking the EC-filter box in the complete FDR view enables the EC-filter, which rescores residue pairs based on whether they occur between proteins that are identified with linear peptides or not.
+See [Fischer&Rappsilber 2024](https://www.embopress.org/doi/full/10.1038/s44320-024-00057-2) for more details.
+The EC-filter is mostly useful for searches involving a large number of proteins in the database (at least hundreds) of which a good portion is not expected to yield residue pairs.
+This typically means searches involving in situ/in cell/in lysate crosslinking.

 ### FDR suggestions & common mistakes

 The extreme flexibility of xiFDR requires some careful use.
 Here are some of our suggestions and ways to spot that the FDR calculation may not be giving sensible results.
 When in doubt, keep it simple!